|55 Kenosia Avenue

 Patients with PDE may have various types of clinical seizures.
 While dramatic presentations consisting of prolonged seizures and/or recurrent episodes of shorter seizures associated with a long-lasting loss of consciousness (status epilepticus) are considered to be the typical feature of affected individuals, PDE patients may also have recurrent self-limited events including partial seizures, generalized seizures, atonic seizures, myoclonic events and infantile spasms.
 On EEG, patients with PDE may also have electrographic seizures without clinical correlates.

 Mutations in the antiquitin gene (ALDH7A1) were identified in 2006 as the cause of PDE.
-Abnormal function of antiquitin secondarily results in elevations of the chemical ?-aminoadipic semialdehyde (?-AASA) which leads to reduced activity of several enzymes in the brain that regulate the transmission of signals between neurons as well as brain development.
+Antiquitin is an enzyme that plays a role in the metabolism of lysine, and amino acid.
+Abnormal function of antiquitin secondarily results in elevations of the chemical a-aminoadipic semialdehyde (a-AASA) which leads to reduced activity of several enzymes in the brain that regulate the transmission of signals between neurons as well as brain development.
 The ALDH7A1 gene is located on chromosome 5q31.

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered form 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome, and females have two X chromosomes.
 Each chromosome has a short arm designated "p" and a long arm designated "q".
 Chromosomes are further subdivided into many bands that are numbered.
 For example, chromosome 5q31 refers to band 31 on the long arm of chromosome 5.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.